 PASTORAL MINISTRY HANDBOOK | CHAPTER 12

-Requests for Exemption from Service
+Requests for Exemption from Assignment

 All national conference ministers and elders are assumed to be available for assignment.
 The Church of the United Brethren in Christ, USA, recognizes that life situations may warrant a time of unavailability and establishes the following exemptions: